MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## What's next

 After you've finished the setup process, you'll have a Dynamics 365 trial instance with Product Visualize Hub app installed.
 You can login to the Product Visualize Hub app and start adding products, 3D models, and creating mixed reality sessions.
-More information: Administrator guide
+More information: [Product Visualize Hub user guide](hub-user-guide.md)

 ### See also